 Issues are specific, current concerns that are top of mind for both the candidate and the electors during the current election.
 These can be short-term or long-term in nature but are always specific.

 I will generally approach any issue in a S.M.A.R.T. manner:

 - Specific: What I will do, specifically.
-"I'm concerned about this" isn't good enough.
+"I'm concerned about this" is not good enough.
 "I will do X" is.

 - Measurable: Identify how success or failure is measured.
 Getting something 60% completed in year one is measurable.
-"I tried" isn't.
+"I tried" is not.
 (Do.
 Or do not.
 There is no try. - Yoda)

 - Achievable: Is the plan realistic?
 "I'm going to get rid of debt in 1 year" is not realistic, especially after a pandemic.
 But creating a 10-year plan for it might be.

 - Relevant: Will the plan actually solve the problem?
 A lot of candidates say they will do X and imply it will fix almost everything.
 It won't, and I don't do that.